romilly/start-apl/manuscript/Chapter3.md

 So, summing up what you've seen so far:
 1. _catenate_ (represented by a comma) joins two arrays along their **last** dimension.
 1. _catenate first_ (represented by a comma combined with a bar) joins two arrays along their **first** dimension.

 ## Specifying an axis

 What if an array has rank three?
-(Recall that rank three meaans that the array has three dimensions).
+(Recall that rank three means that the array has three dimensions).

 A while back you created an array _international sales_ with three dimensions.